Student mobility

 In Portugal, there are approximately 90 HEIs involved with Erasmus+ every year.
 At the beginning of the 2021-2027 Programme, 84 institutions obtained the Erasmus/ECHE Charter.

-Regarding Student Mobility for Studies (SMS) implemented by HEIs, student exchanges within Europe are organised to enable mobility to study at a partner HEI for a period of three to 12 months.
+Student mobility for studies (SMS), which is implemented by HEIs, promotes student exchanges within Europe or to third countries, via International Credit Mobility (ICM), enabling mobility to study at a partner HEI for a period of two to 12 months.
 This specifically meets the programme’s aim to support the creation of a European Higher Education Area and seeks to:

-The traineeship model involves student exchange in the European area for periods between two to 12 months, for traineeships at enterprises that have signed protocols.
+The student mobility for traineeships involves student exchange in the European area or to third countries via International Credit Mobility for periods between two to 12 months, for traineeships at enterprises that have signed protocols.
 This traineeship aims to:

-Traineeship mobility also includes new graduates (up to 12 months after completing their degree) and this mobility must be undertaken via the HEI where the academic cycle was concluded.
+Traineeship mobility also includes new graduates (up to 12 months after completing their degree).
+The application has to be undertaken via the student’s regular HEI during the last graduation year.

 The Erasmus+ cycle (2021-2027) makes it possible for students to enjoy up to 12 months of mobility per study cycle, combining mobility for studies and traineeships up to one year after course completion.
-There is no limit to the number of times students can undertake the same type of mobility, provided that the established minimum number of months is respected (at least three months mobility for studies and two months for placements/traineeships).
+There is no limit to the number of times students can undertake the same type of mobility, provided that the established minimum number of months is respected (at least two months mobility for studies or placements/traineeships).

 Institutions can participate in the programme individually and/or within a national consortium, thus achieving better cooperation between HEIs and businesses, while improving employability amongst higher education graduates.

-The Erasmus Consortia (of HEIs) include all types of mobility (studies, traineeships, teaching assignments and teaching and non-teaching staff training).
+The Erasmus Consortia (of HEIs) include all types of mobility (studies, placements, teaching assignments and teaching and non-teaching staff training).

 Authorities responsible for organising and coordinating